aaronksolomon/bjvn-parallel-viewer/README.md

 # JVB — Parallel Viewer

-FastAPI + Jinja2 + Tailwind/DaisyUI + OpenSeadragon viewer for the Journal of Vietnamese Buddhism (JVNB).
+FastAPI + Jinja2 + Tailwind/DaisyUI + OpenSeadragon viewer for the Journal of Vietnamese Buddhism (JVB).
 Phase I is viewer-only (no DB), serving JSON bundles and page scans.

 ## Run locally